-- 1. The Autoflow control box should be mounted at eye-level.
-Make sure to mount the Autoflow control box so that the fan/heater unit(s) are in view. - 2.
-Keep in mind that wire will be used to interconnect the Autoflow control box with the fan/heater unit(s), fill system control box, actuator and all rotary switches. - 3.
-Use the hole pattern in Figure 3C on Page 12 to drill holes for mounting the Autoflow control box.
+- The Autoflow Control Box should be mounted at eye-level.
+Make sure to mount the Autoflow control box so that the fan and heater unit(s) are in view. - 2.
+Keep in mind that wire will be used to inter connect the Autoflow control Box with the - fan and heater unit(s), Fill System Control Box, Actuator and all rotary switches. - 3.
+Use the hole pattern in Figure 1 to drill holes for mounting the Autoflow Control Box.